-In this 2 part article, William Bradridge looks at some of the key issues which affect non-native English speakers when training to teach English.
-In part 1, he looks at why non-native English speakers can make great EFL teachers while in part 2, he will look at the demand for TEFL teaching and how non-native English teachers can find work in the EFL industry.
+In this two-part article, William Bradridge looks at some of the key issues which affect non-native English speakers when training to teach English.
+In part one, he looks at why non-native English speakers can make great EFL teachers while in part two, he will look at the demand for TEFL teaching and how non-native English teachers can find work in the EFL industry.

 Why non-native English teachers can make effective TEFL teachers

 As an employer of EFL teachers, I and my fellow TESOL managers should think again.
 What stops us from hiring TESOL teachers who have gone to the trouble of learning our language so that they can teach it?
 They may be in a better place to teach than many of the native English speaking language teachers we currently employ.
 Most likely they have studied English in far more depth and detail than native English teachers.
 This will have started at an early age in school and often continued on through university.
 Some will have gone to an English speaking country to perfect their skills, or had English language training to seek to improve their accent or understand the nuances of our rich and varied language.
 We asked some of our Global English trainees what they thought they brought to the EFL teaching table.